slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
-Groups never admit failure
-> *'You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it.' -- Kevin Kelly*
 > *'When someone tells you something is wrong, they’re usually right.
 When someone tells you how to fix it, they’re usually wrong.' -- Kevin Kelly*

-Critical Mass in Psychology
+-->

+> *'Everyone is born a genius, but the process of living de-geniuses them.' -- Buckminster Fuller*

+> *'Mimicking the herd, invites regression to the mean.' -- Charlie Munger*

+Most people are other people.
+Changing course is hard and this scares us so we look around and try to copy the courses other people took.
+Their thoughts are someone else opinions and they jump to conclusions.
+People accept the defaults very easily.

 Psychologists have known for a long time that groups of people behave differently than individuals.
 Sometimes when we are in a group, we tend to be less inhibited, more rebellious, and more confident.
 This effect is known as mob behaviour.
-(An interesting detail is that mob psychology is one of the few branches of psychology which does not concern individuals.)
 As a general rule, the larger the crowd, the less responsibility people have for their behaviour.
-(This is also why individuals and not groups should make decisions.)
+This is also why individuals and not groups should make decisions.
+Groups never admit failure.

 Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
 Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.

-- changing course is hard and this scares us so we look around and try to copy the courses other people took

 > *'My first thought, is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

-> *'Whenever people agree with me I always feel I must be wrong.' -- Oscar Wilde* From Scott Adams (Dilbert):
+> *'Whenever people agree with me I always feel I must be wrong.' -- Oscar Wilde*
-> Rational People: Use data and reason to arrive at truth.
-(This group is mostly imaginary.)
-> Word-Thinkers: Use labels, word definitions, and analogies to create the illusion of rational thinking.
-This group is 99% of the world.
-> Persuaders: Use simplicity, repetition, emotion, habit, aspirations, visual communication, and other tools of persuasion to program other people and themselves.
-This group is about 1% of the population and effectively control the word-thinkers of the world.
--->

-> *'Everyone is born a genius, but the process of living de-geniuses them.' -- Buckminster Fuller*

-> *'Mimicking the herd, invites regression to the mean.' -- Charlie Munger*

-Most people are other people.
-Their thoughts are someone else opinions and they jump to conclusions.
-People accept the defaults very easily.

 > *'The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*